ZawLinThan123/Calculator/README.md

 ## Acknowledgments
 - Thanks to our instructors and mentors
-- References to data structure and algorithm resources used in the project
+- References to stack data structure and Shunting Yard algorithm resources